Different strokes for different folks. Some drink their whiskey straight or neat—others like it with a dash of water.

 Of course, there’s a bit of allure involved in drinking whiskey straight.
 Throwing back cask-strength shots is an iconic image chronicled in cinema, music, and literature since time immemorial.
 It gives off the impression of authenticity and a devil-may-care attitude that is just downright cool.

 But if you need another reason to drink your whiskey neat, its supposed health benefits might be enough to convince you to give it a try.
 Research suggests that moderate quantities of pure whiskey could improve circulatory system function and prevent the formation of blood clots that could cause debilitating strokes.
+Plus whiskey has fewer calories than beer.

 Why some people add water to their whiskey